Now this was a pretty spectacular line up of Champagnes by any stretch of the imagination.

 Louis Roederer Rosé 2012 Brut

-We started by comparing a couple of the most respectable NVs on the market and it was surprising that the Charles Heidsieck seemed so much the better; but then it has a huge proportion reserve wines in the blend.
+We started by comparing a couple of the most respectable NVs on the market and it was very surprising that the Charles Heidsieck seemed so much the better than the Billecart; but then it has a huge proportion reserve wines in the blend.
 Very classy.

 Jacquesson’s 742 – superb.
 Jacquesson don’t do NV, each year they recreate the house Champagne, making the best Cuvée they can.
 You never quite know what you are going to get, the blend varies quite a lot but there IS a style that springs from factors such as where the grapes are sourced, the use of foudres, lack of manipulation etc. Pretty uncompromising but great for aficionados.